Environmental Geology Degree Track

 Elective Options

-Three core courses are required in each semester plus one additional elective course, totaling 24 course credits.
-Students may request additional elective courses instead of core courses with the consent of their Academic Advisor.
+Students may request elective courses with the consent of their Academic Advisor.
 Refer to the course schedules for a list of classes available on the Rosenstiel School campus.
 The course offerings may vary from semester to semester.
 For more details, visit the UM Academic Bulletin.